zilverline/sequent/docs/index.md

 Sequent **focusses** on the **domain logic** of your application.
 It is web framework agnostic.
 You can use it with Rails, Sinatra or whatever framework you like.

+## Tutorials

-There are several guides available
+There are several tutorials available:

-## Getting Started Guide
+### 1. Getting Started

 New to Sequent?
-[Getting Started](/docs/getting-started.html) is the place to start.
+The [getting started guide](/docs/getting-started.html) is the place to be!

+### 2. Modelling the domain

+In this guide we will use the Sequent concepts and create and code a first domain model of our blog application.
+Go checkout the [modelling the domain guide](/docs/modelling-the-domain.html) for step by step tutorial to create an app from scatch.

+### 3. Building a web-application

+In the [building a web-application guide](/docs/building-a-web-application.html) we continue with the application created in the modelling the domain guide and add a web interface for it using the Sinatra web framework.

+### 4. TODO: Finishing the webapplication

-## Concepts Guide
+## Guides

-The [Concepts Guide](/docs/concepts.html) provides an in-depth explanation of the several concepts and building blocks used in Sequent.
+Next to the tutorials there is the [concept guide](/docs/concepts.html) to provide and in-depth explanation of the several concepts (like `AggregateRoot`, `Event`, `Command` etc) used in Sequent.

 ## Further reading

+There is a lot more information available on CQRS and event sourcing:

 - [Event sourcing](http://martinfowler.com/eaaDev/EventSourcing.html)
 - [Lars and Bob's presentation at GOTO Amsterdam](http://gotocon.com/dl/goto-amsterdam-2013/slides/BobForma_and_LarsVonk_EventSourcingInProductionSystems.pdf)